-Lesson Title & Objectives Lesson Summary, Handouts & Support Materials Introduction: Puberty & Personal Safety Pre-test & Post Test (non-graded) Students will: Activity 1: Ownership and Responsibility Students are Review puberty as a time of transitions between childhood and adulthood.
-Show an understanding of good health habits. told that they will learn more about being responsible for their own bodies as well as being responsible around other people.
-They create a "backpack" using a large envelope or grocery sack that they will use throughout the unit to hold items that are meant to be private.
+Lesson Title & Objectives Lesson Summary, Handouts & Support Materials Introduction: Puberty & Pre-test & Post Test (non-graded) Personal Safety Students will: Activity 1: Ownership and Responsibility Students are Review puberty as a time of told that they will learn more about being transitions between childhood responsible for their own bodies as well as being and adulthood. responsible around other people.
+They create a Show an understanding of good "backpack" using a large envelope or grocery sack health habits. that they will use throughout the unit to hold items that are meant to be private.
 (Handout - "My Backpack" This handout will be used throughout the lessons, so it will be kept at school.)

 Be introduced to the concept of personal safety.

 Begin to understand the idea that being responsible for oneself is an affirming and positive step towards adulthood.

-Activity 2: Safety First Students use pictures to identify safety features in each picture.
-(Handout - "Safety First") Activity 3 Boy's Version: Growing Up Strong Students use pictures to identify healthful choices for nutrition, exercise and rest.
-(Handout - "Live Long and Strong") Activity 3 Girl's Version: Taking Care of Myself Students use pictures to self-assess healthful choices for nutrition, exercise and rest.
+- Activity 2: Safety First Students use pictures to identify safety features in each picture.
+(Handout - "Safety First") - Activity 3 Boy's Version: Growing Up Strong Students use pictures to identify healthful choices for nutrition, exercise and rest.
+(Handout "Live Long and Strong") - Activity 3 Girl's Version: Taking Care of Myself Students use pictures to self-assess healthful choices for nutrition, exercise and rest.
 Students are encouraged to set new goals for self-care.
-(Handout - "I Can!")
-Activity 4: Male and Female Students are introduced to the term gender.
-They identify gender based terms such as aunt, uncle, grandmother, grandfather, Mr., Mrs., etc. (Handout - "Male and Female") Chapter 1: Boy's Bodies Pre-test & Post Test (non-graded) Students will: Review facts about male anatomy.
+(Handout - "I Can!") - Activity 4: Male and Female Students are introduced to the term gender.
+They identify gender based terms such as aunt, uncle, grandmother, grandfather, Mr., Mrs., etc. (Handout - "Male and Female")

+Chapter 1: Boy's Bodies

+Review facts about male anatomy.
 Understand the distinction between private and other parts of the body.
 Review puberty changes in males.
-Be introduced to the concepts of sperm and semen and that these parts have a connection to making babies. rie-lest & rost lest (non-graded) Video and Student Booklet Chapter 1: "Boy's Bodies" Activity 1: A Boy's Body Students use pictures to match these body parts on a male body - head, neck, arms, chest, pubic area, penis, scrotum, feet, back, bottom, anus.
-(Handout - " A Boy's Body") Activity 2: A Boy's Body Changes Students discuss puberty as the period between childhood and adulthood.
+Be introduced to the concepts of sperm and semen and that these parts have a connection to making babies.

+Video and Student Booklet Chapter 1: "Boy's Bodies"

+Activity 1: A Boy's Body Students use pictures to match these body parts on a male body - head, neck, arms, chest, pubic area, penis, scrotum, feet, back, bottom, anus.
+(Handout - "A Boy's Body")

+Activity 2: A Boy's Body Changes Students discuss puberty as the period between childhood and adulthood.
 They identify changes that happen during puberty for both girls and boys.
-They identify the unique changes in boys' bodies in pictures on the handout and from the
+They identify the unique changes in boys' bodies in pictures on the handout and from the video chapter.
+(Handout - "See Josh Grow")